NikunjGupta01/laravel-dock/README.md

 ## Installation

-1.Clone this git
+1. Clone this git

-2.To Build And Start the Container Run
+2. To Build And Start the Container Run

 ```bash